Salem Valley Farms – Salem, CT – August 30, 2008

-This banana split ($5.99) was piled with toasted almond ice cream, whipped cream, chocolate sauce, cherries, rainbow sprinkles…and no bananas.
 It was the second time of the day that Allison ordered a banana dish, and it didn’t come with bananas.
-We ate at Smokash restaurant for breakfast, and her banana-stuffed French toast was missing bananas.
-Coincidentally, the Smokash owners were eating ice cream at Salem Valley Farms during our visit.
+We ate breakfast at Smokash restaurant, and her banana-stuffed French toast was missing bananas.
+Coincidentally, Smokash’s owners were eating ice cream at Salem Valley Farms during our visit.

-It was a warm day.
-Salem Valley Farms and the cool night air helped to provide sweet relief.
+It was a warm day and the ice cream and cool night air helped to provide sweet relief.

 Hello everybody, it’s Labor Day!
 I’m enjoying my extra day off, and I am planning to doing something fun that will probably involve a moto trip and seeing something new in Fort Drum I haven’t seen yet.